Urinary Tract Ultrasound Scan

-A renal ultrasound scan is an imaging test to evaluate the health of the kidneys, ureters, and bladder.
+A renal ultrasound scan is a test to evaluate the health of the kidneys, ureters, and bladder.
+The kidneys are located to either side of the spine and they are protected by the ribs.
+The kidneys filter the blood and produce urine.

-Urinary tract or water works health problems are very common affecting both sexes.
-Kidney stones for example can cause immerse pain and blood in the urine.
+Urinary tract or water works problems are very common affecting both sexes.
+Kidney stones can cause immerse pain and blood in the urine.
+Kidney stones can stop the kidneys from draining in the bladder by blocking the ureters resulting in what is called hydronephrosis.
+If hydronephrosis is left untreated can result in scaring and other significant problems with your kidneys.

-Bladder problems are also very common.
-In men can be associated with enlarged prostate; In women can be among other causes, result of uterine fibroids that press on the bladder.
+Bladder problems are also very common for both sexes.
+In men can be associated with enlarged prostate; In women can be amongst other causes, result of uterine fibroids that press on the bladder.

 Reasons for having a urinary tract scan include: